 That was really all we needed to spark some great play!
 This bin was fantastic because it offered a great sensory experience, fine motor stringing, and some fun role play (very important for our school readiness goal).

 We also put a dollhouse near the bin where the mom was waiting for the boys while they were at school.
-It was the first time that we had talked about going to school where Mack seemed ok with the concept of me dropping him off and picking him up.
-This gave me confidence that not only he, but I too, will be okay!
+This helps children prepare for the concept of a parent dropping them off and picking them up, and gave me confidence that not only my kids, but I too, will be okay!